 About the Artist

 For the first eight years of my teaching career, I was lucky to be appointed the Art specialist in a number of primary schools in Bristol, UK.
-I taught drawing, painting, collage, weaving, batik and pottery but soon realized that it was the technique of batik that captivated me.
+I taught drawing, painting, collage, weaving, batik and pottery but it was the technique of batik that really captivated me.
 It has a magic that no other technique offers.
 So I started to exhibit my batik paintings in exhibitions and at craft fairs.

-Then I moved to Sussex and from January 1986 - July 2013, I was Head of Art at Cumnor House School in Danehill, Sussex, U.K. Many of my students won art awards to their senior schools as well as awards in national competitions.
-I taught all kinds of Art to children aged 6 - 13, but I made a point of introducing every child to batik so they could explore the many possibilities that this wonderful technique has to offer.
+From January 1986 - July 2013, I was Head of Art at Cumnor House School in Danehill, Sussex.
+Many of my students won art awards to their senior schools as well as awards in national competitions.
+I taught all kinds of Art to children aged 5 - 13, but I made a point of introducing every child to batik so they could explore the many possibilities that this wonderful technique has to offer.